Good news: Business is booming at your small company.

 Here are some strategies to keep your pipeline full and help ensure that customers keep coming:

-Even in the midst of the chaos of a full workload, try to determine when your backlog of customers is likely to run out.
+Even amid the chaos of a full workload, try to determine when your backlog of customers is likely to run out.

 It pays to be a little bit paranoid.
 So keep working on creating a sales pipeline, or one day you won’t be busy at all.